-During harvest season, the tree has about 20 fruit bunches at the top of its trunk.
+The tree has about 20 fruit bunches at the top of its trunk during harvest season.
 Each contains up to 3,000 palm fruits.
 It flourishes in Nigeria, Congo, Gabon, and Benin.
 For people in these developing countries, Palm oil is a staple.
 They use it to make a variety of food.
 Mostly, they use the oil in its unbleached and unprocessed stage.

 To prepare some traditional meals, they must extract the oil at home.
-Apart from preparing meals, some traditions in West Africa use palm oil as a medicine.
-The local people believe its phytonutrient makes it useful in treating headaches, rheumatism, skin infections, and pains .
+Apart from preparing meals, some traditions in West Africa use palm oil as medicine1.
+The local people believe its phytonutrient makes it useful in treating headaches, rheumatism, skin infections, and pains.
 Palm oil is the primary source of domestic edible oil in Africa and the world as well.

 Although Indonesia and Malaysia are the largest palm oil producers, the oil palm tree is not native to Asia.
 The Portuguese took oil palm seeds from West Africa in the 15th century.
 By the turn of the 20th century, commercial plantations had taken hold in Asia.
 In the late 1930s, there were just about 250,000 acres of oil Palm trees in this region.

 However, agricultural breakthroughs like pathogen-resistant breeds led to greater yields and a flourishing investment in oil palms over the next half-century.
 As people complained about the health hazards associated with trans fat, palm oil replaced it in many products.
 The increased demand for biodiesel also contributed to the popularity of Palm oil as well.
 By the early 2000s, a well-established palm oil industry flourished.
 And thousands of square miles of lowland forests and peatlands across Borneo were planted with oil palms.